cmu-mars/cmu-robotics/README.md

 The compose file currently has the dependency to the TH commented out, per https://github.mit.edu/brass/mitll-harness/issues/19

-The easiest way o see the difference in APIs since the RR1 build is to use `git diff` with the appropriate commit SHA:
+The easiest way to see the difference in APIs since the RR1 build is to use `git diff` with the appropriate commit SHA:

 ```
 iev@iev-mbp swagger-yaml % git diff -w 7b2713e450425ead250d804a00012c599ad5da61 cp3-ta.yaml